 This is not the only reason we may be missing out on essential micronutrients: vitamins and minerals such as A, C, D, magnesium, and selenium.
 Our modern-day farming processes have actually made 33% of land moderately to highly degraded due to the erosion, salinization, compaction, acidification, and chemical pollution of our soil (1).

-It can also take a few days to several weeks for food to find its way from the farm, to your local grocery store.
+It can also take a few days to several weeks for our food to find its way from the farm, to your local grocery store.
 There is also additional time then spent on the shelf at the store before it finds its way into your fridge, this is quite the dawdle from farm to table, which can also degrade levels of key micronutrients - especially levels of antioxidant vitamins A, C, and E.

 - Have an injury or illness